 The vibe is of an authentic Izakaya with freeflow side dishes (including miso soup and kimchi).
 Try the salmon sashimi rice bowl (연어덮밥 – yeono topbab) or the mixed gatsudong for an epic treat.
 The queue gets really big, really quick, so prepare to wait for your meal.

-My favourite local coffee shop in Seoul is also in this area at Caffe Themselves, across the road from the eating area and next to the Bibap Theater (if you want to watch a cooking performance similar to the famous Nanta in Myeong-dong).
+My favourite local coffee shop in Seoul is also in this area at Caffe Themselves, across the road from the eating area and next to the Bibap Theatre (if you want to watch a cooking performance similar to the famous Nanta in Myeong-dong).
 Their much awarded coffee is fantastic.
 Take a slice of cake and go upstairs to chill after all the walking.
 It’s also a nice place to work for digital nomads or to people watch.
 Try avoid lunchtime as you will have to wait in a long queue.
+Takeaway coffees are discounted.

 Some of you may be coming to Seoul for one thing: shopping!
 One of the best places to shop in Korea is Dongdaemun.
 It is one of Seoul’s top wholesale shopping destinations, which is packed with many wholesale markets which are open all through the night.
 There are several department stores selling locally designed clothing to fill your Kpop wardrobe.
 No doubt one of the top things to do in Seoul is to wander around this incredible shopping mecca.